tenable/ghidra_tools/g3po/README.md

 ##########################################################################################
 # Script Configuration
 ##########################################################################################
-MODEL = "text-davinci-003" # Choose which large language model we query TEMPERATURE = 0.19   # Set higher for more adventurous comments, lower for more conservative TIMEOUT = 600        # How many seconds should we wait for a response from OpenAI?
+MODEL = "gpt-3.5-turbo" # Choose which large language model we query -- gpt-4 and claude-v1.2 also supported
+TEMPERATURE = 0.19   # Set higher for more adventurous comments, lower for more conservative TIMEOUT = 600        # How many seconds should we wait for a response from OpenAI?
 MAXTOKENS = 512      # The maximum number of tokens to request from OpenAI